MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ## Next steps

-For more information about configuring and publishing your migrated labels in the Office 365 Security & Compliance Center, see [Overview of sensitivity labels](/Office365/SecurityCompliance/sensitivity-labels).
+For more information about your migrated labels that can now be configured and published in the Office 365 Security & Compliance Center, see [Overview of sensitivity labels](/Office365/SecurityCompliance/sensitivity-labels).

 To read the announcement blog post: [Announcing the availability of unified labeling management in the Security & Compliance Center](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492).